Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

   - /about.html
 ---

-✨I am currently seeking Ph.D. opportunities in Learning Sciences, Education Technologies, and the intersection of cutting-edge technologies with child development.
+✨I am a Ph.D. student specializing in Educational Neuroscience and Cognitive Psychology at the Boston College, where I am advised by Dr. Ido Davidesco.
+Before joining BC, I obtained my master’s degree in Educational Policy from Vanderbilt University.

-👩🏻‍💻I currently hold the role of Senior Researcher at [Parent Lab Inc.](https://www.parentlab.com/)
+👩🏻‍💻Prior to BC, I held the role of Senior Researcher at [Parent Lab Inc.](https://www.parentlab.com/)

-🎓As a graduate of Vanderbilt University with a master's degree in international education policy and management(IEPM), I am equipped with the knowledge and data analysis skills needed to make a positive impact in the field of education.

-📖My research interests center on harnessing theories of learning sciences and education technology to enrich the learning experience for children, with a primary emphasis on early childhood education, and to advance educational equity.

-📒In addition to my focus on learning sciences, EdTech, and early childhood education, I have broad interests in cognitive psychology, human-computer interaction, STEM education, and interventions that involve policies, families, schools, and communities.
+📖My research interests center on understanding cognitive processes in learning contexts through the use of eye-tracking and EEG.
+Specifically, I aim to combine these neurophysiological tools with artificial intelligence to investigate how engagement fluctuates.
+Ultimately, my goal is to design more personalized and adaptive learning experiences for learners from diverse backgrounds.

+📒I am currently working on an NSF-funded project.
+I am involved in utilizing neurophysiological measures to enhance engagement and learning within Intelligent Tutoring Systems.
+I am specifically responsible for designing and analyzing the eye-tracking component, aiming to capture real-time engagement fluctuations to inform and improve personalized learning experiences.

 # Selected Research Experiences